 The main goals of the M.Sc.
-Business Mathematics program are to enable students to successfully do research in mathematics and to prepare them for quantitative jobs.
+Business Mathematics program are to enable students to successfully do research in mathematics and to prepare them for work in quantitative fields.
 Particular emphasis is put on teaching mathematical optimization, stochastics and economics.
-Training in modern mathematical methods is the key aspect of the program.
-Additionally, important language and communication skills are being taught, qualifying graduates for the international job market and for cooperation with research groups in foreign countries.
+The program focuses on training in modern mathematical methods, to ensure that student learning is relevant and valuable.
+Additionally, the program provides quality language and communication skills, qualifying graduates for the international job market and for successful cooperation with research groups in foreign countries.

-The mathematics modules in the M.Sc.
+The mathematics courses (referred to as modules) in the M.Sc.
 Business Mathematics program are taught in English.
-Students can freely choose among a wide variety of mathematics modules and they choose one area of specialization for the economics portion of their master program.
-A total of 120 ECTS credits have to be collected, according to the following subcategories:
+Students can freely choose among a wide variety of mathematics modules which ultimately fulfill a general framework.
+Beyond that, they choose one area of specialization for the economics portion of the program.
+A total of 120 ECTS credits must be collected according to the following subcategories:

-International students who do not already have knowledge of German of at least an advanced CEFR level A2 are required to choose “German as a foreign language” as their minor subject.
-They can collect all 18 ECTS credits required for their minor subject by attending German classes.
+International students who choose either “Innovation and Change” and “Economics and Strategy” as an area of specialization, and who do not already have knowledge of German of at least an advanced CEFR level A2 are required to choose “German as a foreign language” as their minor subject.
+They can collect all 18 ECTS credits required for their minor subject by attending German language classes.

 The areas of specialization in economics are:

-You can find more details in our study guide (download pdf).
+You can find more details in our study guide (download pdf [pdf, 1011 kb] de).

 In order to apply for the M.Sc.
-Business Mathematics program, the following is required:
+Mathematics program, the following are required: